VOYAGER: A Training Free Approach for Generating Diverse Datasets using LLMs: Experiments

 Second, with regards to the ``prompt-diversity'' control method, the \textsc{Diverse-Keyword} baseline significantly improves diversity (across all metrics) over both the default baseline and temperature based baselines, suggesting that explicit instructions to make the output diverse is helpful.

 Third, the history based prompting outperforms the baseline marginally but not as strongly as the explicit \textsc{Diverse Keyword} approach.
 This may be because the \textsc{History} based approach seeks to ensure non-redundancy with the prior history (of a fixed size) but that does not necessarily yield diverse outputs overall.
 One advantage of these baselines is that to construct a dataset of size $l$ with a batch size $|\mathcal{B}|$ they will make exactly $\frac{l}{|\mathcal{B}|}$ LLM calls irrespective of the task.
-However this efficiency in terms of LLM calls comes at a significant cost (significant loss of diversity). \ourmethod\ in contrast enforces quality control to obtain diversity and thus generally pays a cost in terms of more LLM calls.
+However, this efficiency in terms of LLM calls comes at a significant cost (significant loss of diversity). \ourmethod\ in contrast enforces quality control to obtain diversity and thus generally pays a cost in terms of more LLM calls.
+In practice, we opine that the right choice in the tradeoff of LLM-Calls vs Diversity gains is task and application-specific.
+For example, one clear application is around user persona modeling, where we may want to synthesize data for user personalization tasks (simulate user personas), diversity is critical for the success.
+In this case the benefit far exceeds the cost.

 Fourth, the hierarchical prompting approach very significantly outperforms other methods in this class.
 This suggests that incorporating domain knowledge and explicit instructions to explore different topics significantly improves diversity.